guardian/tip/README.md

 How to verify the most important user journey is not broken without writing a test?

-After deploying a new feature to production, TiP verifies regression has not been introduced into Business Critical Path (BCP) by setting a label on the latest deployed pull request the first time a production user successfully completes the BCP.
+After a fresh deploy to production, TiP verifies regression has not been introduced into _Business Critical Path (BCP)_ by setting a label on the latest deployed pull request the first time a production user successfully completes the BCP.

 ![pr_label_example](https://cloud.githubusercontent.com/assets/13835317/24607798/534dbcfe-186b-11e7-836b-4d9a7dcae7d3.png)